hogeschool/basecamp/readme.md

 As a result of participating in **BaseCamp: Arch Three**, students will be able to:

-1. Read, Understand and Analyze the behaviour of a Python program implementing the programming elements covered in Arch One.
+1. Read, Understand and Analyze the behaviour of a Python program implementing the programming elements covered in Arch Three.
 2. Implement their solutions for a given problem statement employing Python class.
 3. Implement Python solutions to process and manipulate data provided as files (plain text, JSON and csv).
 4. Apply basics of unit testing on a given Python program.